 Called “America’s Crossroads,” the term is fitting as Route 66, Interstate 44, U.S. Highways 69 and 60, and State Highway 2 bring travelers and motor freight carriers to the town.
 In addition, Vinita continues to be an intersection point for the Burlington Northern and Union Pacific Railroads.

-Other points of interest include the Little Cabin Pecan Company (now defunct), the Eastern Trails Museum and the nation’s largest McDonalds, which straddles the Will Rogers Turnpike.
+Other points of interest include the Little Cabin Pecan Company (now defunct), the Eastern Trails Museum, and the nation’s largest McDonalds, which straddles the Will Rogers Turnpike.
 This monstrous structure, spanning the four-lane highway, is almost 30,000 square feet.
 An interesting note, of which not many are aware, is that this tribute to the “fast-food world” was not always so.
 Before McDonalds took over the interstate, this was home to a restaurant called the Glass House.
+Though a McDonalds still stands at this site, unfortunately, the McDonalds Facade was removed several years ago, and now it’s just a bland overpass structure.

-This city of approximately 6,500 residents is a great place to visit as you roam its historic places and visit with its friendly people before heading on down the Mother Road to the small towns of Chelsea and Foyil, where a great side trip presents itself at Ed Galloway’s Totem Pole Park.
+This city of approximately 6,500 residents is a great place to visit as you roam its historic places and visit with its friendly people before heading on down the Mother Road to the small towns of White Oak, Chelsea, and Foyil, where a great side trip presents itself at Ed Galloway’s Totem Pole Park.